kindly/flatterer/docs/options.md

                               treat as one-to-one
-  -s, --schema TEXT           JSONSchema file or URL to determine field order -t, --table-prefix TEXT     Prefix to add to all table names --help                      Show this message and exit.
+  -s, --schema TEXT           JSONSchema file or URL to determine field order -t, --table-prefix TEXT     Prefix to add to all table names -a, --path-separator TEXT   Seperator to denote new path within the input
+                              JSON.
+Defaults to `_`

+  --help                      Show this message and exit.
 ```